• Tools

 Output:

-• ErrorMessage (string): Error description if operation fails, empty string on success.
+• ErrorMessage (string): Error text if any; empty on success.

 Options: